nvassie/PatternAnalysis-2025/recognition/3DUNet-prostate-46410483/README.md

 This project implements a 3D-UNet to segment a downsampled Prostate 3D data set with the goal of having a minimum dice similarity coefficient of 0.7 when testing.

+The main goal of this is to reduce required time and labour costs required in labeling MRI scans, allowing doctors and patients to recieve data and results faster.

+Additionally, if this model is trained well it could be able to perform a more consistent standard of segementation and labeling as it will not be effected by human-error.

 ## Project Folder Structure

 ```bash